nickpettican/nickpettican.github.io/README.txt

-Nicolas Pettican's official website base on the Spectral theme by HTML5 UP.
+Nicolas Pettican's official website based on the Spectral theme by HTML5 UP.

 Credits: